 Not only should you care about what you have to carry or pull, it is important to keep in mind that most hotel rooms in Paris are quite small.
 No one likes to trip over suitcases in the middle of the night or dodge them daily just to move about.
 If you follow my rules, I promise you will spend less time fretting about packing and enjoy your time in Paris all the more.

-Do NOT pack your suitcase full.
 Resist temptation to add “just in case” items.
 They have stores in Paris (motivation to shop) in case you forgot socks or moisturizer.
 Remember that once you have worn clothes, they somehow expand and never fit into the suitcase as neatly they did when you packed them fresh.
-Plus, the goal is to have room for souvenirs!
+Lastly, the goal is to have room for souvenirs!

-Enjoy the video – let me know if you found the tips helpful.
+Enjoy the video – let me know if you found Paris packing tips helpful.